sogno-platform/dpsim/docs/hugo/content/en/docs/Developer Guide/Architecture and Conventions/build.md

 ```

 The container route below is the most reproducible, because the image already carries every
 dependency at the version CI uses.
-The native routes need those dependencies installed by hand.
+The native Linux and Windows routes need their dependencies
+installed separately.
+On macOS, the repository provides a setup script that installs the required
+dependencies and configures the native development environment.

 ## Container based